vg-lab/SimVisSuiteDocs/source/05-ViSimplDev.rst

 The source code is structured in three subdirectories:

-* visimpl: Contains ViSimpl graphical application (and a version of StackViz embedded for computers without autodiscovery).
+* **visimpl**: Contains ViSimpl graphical application (and a version of StackViz embedded for computers without autodiscovery).
-* stackviz: Contains StackViz standalone application source code for histogram data visualization.
+* **stackviz**: Contains StackViz standalone application source code for histogram data visualization.
-* sumrice: Library that contains common widgets used in both applications.
+* **sumrice**: Library that contains common widgets, classes and methods used in both applications.

 --------------------
 ViSimpl users manual